takito1812/web-hacking-playground/README.md

     sudo apt update -y
     sudo apt install -y docker.io
     sudo systemctl enable docker --now
-    sudo usermod -aG docker $USER

 To install Docker on other Debian-based distributions, run the following commands:

     curl -fsSL https://get.docker.com -o get-docker.sh
     sudo sh get-docker.sh
     sudo systemctl enable docker --now
-    sudo usermod -aG docker $USER

-It is recommended to log out and log in again so that the user is recognized as belonging to the docker group.

 To install Docker Compose, run the following command: